PSH-Computing-AI-club/competition-spring-2025/signing-up.md

 ## 1.1.
 How do I sign up for the competition?

 Visit the `#competition-signup` channel on the club's Discord and leave a message in the pinned format.
-You will need your name, school email, team name, GitHub account name, and your preference for JavaScript or TypeScript.
+You will need your name, school email, bot name, GitHub account name, and your preference for JavaScript or TypeScript.

 ## 1.2.
 Do I have be enrolled as a student at Penn State Harrisburg?